• Skip to main content

 Instructions

 • Make vertical slits (don’t cut through!) around the edges of the skin of the pork belly (see video).
-It’s important that the pork can be laid flat on the wire rack and that the skin is side up throughout the broiling process.
+This prevents the pork from curling–easier to lay flat in the air fryer and oven.

-• Place pork belly, water, salt, and whole black pepper in a large pot.
-Bring the liquid to a boil, then turn the heat down to medium.
+• Boil until tender (note 2) – Place pork belly, salt, chicken bouillon, scallions, and whole black pepper in a deep pot or Instant pot.
+Pour water enough to cover.
+Bring to a boil, then turn the heat down to medium.
 Cook the pork until fork tender.
-Cooking time will depend on the thickness of the meat (see note 3).
+Cooking time will depend on the thickness of the meat.

-• Remove pork from the pot and place it in a wire rack with a baking sheet under.
+• Remove the pork from the pot and place it on a wire rack with a baking sheet under it.
+Rub the skin with vinegar.
 Let it cool.

 Serve